A Data Envelopment Analysis Approach for Assessing Fairness in Resource Allocation: Application to Kidney Exchange Programs: Preliminary Analyses and Fairness Criteria

 In our framework, the subdistribution hazard function for cause $k$ is expressed by

-where $h_k(y_1 | G)$ is the subdistribution hazard for cause $k$ at time $y_1$ since transplantation, $h_{0k}(y_1)$ is the baseline subdistribution hazard for cause $k$, and $G$ is the vector of indicator variables for Asian, Black, and Hispanic ethnic groups, with White serving as the reference group.
-The coefficient vector $\delta$ contains the effects of these ethnic groups on the risk of graft rejection, which is the primary event of interest, while other causes of graft failure are treated as competing risks.
-The cause-specific cumulative incidence function for graft rejection is defined as
+where $h_k(y_1 \mid G, W)$ is the subdistribution hazard for cause $k$ at time $y_1$ since transplantation, $h_{0k}(y_1)$ is the baseline subdistribution hazard for cause $k$, $G$ is a vector of effect-coded variables for ethnic groups (Asian, Black, Hispanic) using sum-to-zero contrasts, and $W$ is a vector of observed covariates including employment status at time of transplant and whether the patient received post-transplant rejection treatment.
+The coefficient vector $\delta$ captures the estimated deviations of each ethnic group from the overall sample mean subdistribution hazard for graft rejection, the primary event of interest, while treating all other causes of graft failure as competing risks and adjusting for clinical and socioeconomic confounders.
+The cause-specific cumulative incidence function for graft rejection is

 where $Y_1$ represents the time to graft failure, $D$ is the event type (1 for rejection, 2 for other causes), and $h_1$ and $h_2$ are the cause-specific hazard functions for rejection and other causes, respectively.
-Applying this framework to our data shows significant disparities in graft rejection risk across ethnic groups, with Table \ref{table:ethnic_disparities_graft_rejection1} detailing substantial variations, where some groups face significantly higher risks compared to others.

-Figure \ref{fig:cif_plot} illustrates the cumulative incidence functions for graft rejection and competing risks across ethnic groups.
-For graft rejection, Black recipients exhibit the highest cumulative incidence, followed by Hispanic, White, and Asian recipients, aligning with the hazard ratios in Table \ref{table:ethnic_disparities_graft_rejection1}.
-For competing risks, Black recipients demonstrate the highest cumulative incidence of graft failure due to other causes, while White, Hispanic, and Asian recipients show lower and similar trajectories.
-These patterns highlight the complex nature of disparities in kidney transplant outcomes, with Black recipients facing elevated risks in both categories.
-In contrast, Asian recipients consistently show lower risk in both categories, while Hispanic recipients show intermediate levels of risk for graft rejection but lower risk for competing causes of graft failure.